Access Advanced Electron Microscopy Capabilities

-The Electron Microscopy Laboratory at ARC provides high-resolution imaging and analytical capabilities for researchers in the physical sciences, engineering, agriculture, manufacturing, and more.
-Open to university, state, and external users, the lab houses scanning electron microscopes (SEM) and a transmission electron microscope (TEM) to support detailed surface, thin-film, and nanostructure characterization.
+The Electron Microscopy Laboratory at ARC offers high‑resolution imaging and analysis for researchers in the physical sciences, life sciences, engineering, agriculture, and other fields.
+Open to university, state, and external users, the lab features SEM and TEM instruments for detailed surface, thin‑film, and nanoscale characterization of materials and biological samples.

-- High-Resolution Imaging – Atomic-resolution imaging of thin films and nanoparticles using TEM.
+- High-Resolution Imaging of Materials: Atomic-resolution imaging of thin films and nanoparticles using TEM.

-- Sample Preparation – Coating services (gold, chromium, carbon) and mechanical polishing tools for optimal sample preparation.
+- Materials Sample Preparation: Coating services (gold, chromium, carbon), mechanical cutting and polishing tools.

 Users can be trained to operate the instruments independently or request assistance from expert staff.
 Training requirements vary by instrument, with SEM training taking a few hours and TEM training available through structured courses.